One-shot Learning of Surrogates in PDE-constrained Optimization Under Uncertainty: PDE-constrained Optimization Under Uncertainty

 \subsection{All-at-once formulation}

-Black-box methods are based on the reduced formulation \eqref{eq:reduced} assuming that the forward problem can be solved exactly in each iteration, i.e., an existing algorithm for the solution of the state equation is embedded into an optimization loop.
-Thereby it is usually preferable to compute the gradient using a sensitivity or adjoint approach, cp.~\eqref{eq:gradient}.
-However, the main drawback of black-box approaches is that they require the repeated costly solution of the (possibly nonlinear) state equation, even in the initial stages when the design variables are still far from their optimal value.
+Optimization algorithms for the reduced formulation~\eqref{eq:reduced} typically assume that the \rev{underlying model} can be solved exactly in each iteration, i.e., an existing solver for the solution of the state equation is embedded into an optimization loop.~ Thereby it is usually preferable to compute the gradient using a sensitivity or adjoint approach, cp.~\eqref{eq:gradient}.
+However, the main drawback this approach is that it requires~ the repeated costly solution of the (possibly nonlinear) state equation, even in the initial stages when the control variables are still far from their optimal value.
 This drawback can be partially overcome by carrying out the early optimization steps with a coarsely discretized PDE and/or only few samples from the space of parameters $U$.

-In this section, we will follow a different approach, which solves the optimization problem and the forward problem simultaneously by treating both, the design and the state variables, as optimization variables.
-Various names for the simultaneous solution of the design and state equation exist: all-at-once, one-shot method, piggy-back iterations etc. The state and the design variables are coupled through the PDE constraint, which is kept explicitly as a side constraint during the optimization.
+In this section, we will follow a different approach, which solves the optimization problem and the underlying model simultaneously by treating both, the control and the state variables, as optimization variables.
+Various names for the simultaneous solution of the control and state equation exist: all-at-once, one-shot method, piggy-back iterations etc. The state and the control variables are coupled through the PDE constraint, which is kept explicitly as a side constraint during the optimization.